 The course is modular, allowing students to undertake modules according to personal interests, CPD requirements or service development needs.
 In combination, completion of modules leads to the award of an academic qualification.
 Most students continue to work full time in addition to attending the course.

-Practice Certificate in Independent Prescribing, accredited by the GPhC.
+The module, Practice Certificate in Independent Prescribing is accredited by the General Pharmaceutical Council.

 King’s College London is regulated by the Office for Students.